 Discrimination can take many forms including actions, words, jokes, or comments based upon an individual's race, citizenship, ethnicity, color, religion, sex, veteran status, national origin, age, disability, sexual orientation, gender identity, marital status or other legally protected characteristic.
-Any Covered Person who engages in harassment or discrimination will be subject to disciplinary action.
+Directors are prohibited from engaging in discriminatory conduct.
+Any person who feels they are the subject of discrimination should report such conduct so that any purported violation can be investigated.